-6. APPLICATION INSTRUCTIONS
+7. SUBMISSION INSTRUCTIONS

-Applicants should make sure their applications are easy to read and understand.
-Use plain language, do not use acronyms, jargon or buzz-words.
-Use headings, bold, underline, bullets to make the text readable and easy on the eye.
-Avoid large blocks of text without paragraph breaks.
+Applicants should make sure their EOIs and full applications are easy to read and understand.
+Use plain language, do not use acronyms, jargon or buzzwords.
+Use headings, bold, underline and bullets to make the text readable and easy on the eye.
+Avoid large blocks of text without paragraph breaks and avoid repeating yourself.